Essence Carson: College statistics

-Basketball career
+Professional career

 WNBA

-Carson was drafted 7th overall in the 2008 WNBA Draft by the New York Liberty.
-She helped the Liberty win the first round series of the 2008 playoffs, but the Liberty fell short in the eastern conference finals against Detroit Shock who won the championship that year.
+Carson was drafted 7th overall in the 2008 WNBA draft by the New York Liberty.
+She helped the Liberty win the first-round series of the 2008 playoffs, but the Liberty fell short in the eastern conference finals against Detroit Shock who won the championship that year.
 In the 2011 season, Carson was voted a WNBA All-Star for the first time in her career despite being a reserve on the Liberty's roster, she had averaged 11.3 points per game.
 In the 2011 WNBA All-Star Game, Carson scored 13 points for the eastern conference team.

-In 2012, Carson re-signed with the Liberty once her rookie contract expired.
+In 2012, Carson re-signed with Liberty once her rookie contract expired.
 On June 9, 2013, during a regular season game against the Atlanta Dream, Carson tore the anterior cruciate ligament in her left knee and was sidelined for the rest of the season.
-Prior to the injury she was averaging a team-high 17.7 points per game and 6.3 rebounds per game through the first three games.
+Prior to the injury, she was averaging a team-high 17.7 points per game and 6.3 rebounds per game through the first three games.
 After recovering from the injury, Carson had a smaller role on the team as her minutes were reduced and was downgraded back to a reserve on the Liberty's roster for the 2014 and 2015 seasons.

 On March 31, 2016, Carson signed with the Los Angeles Sparks in free agency to fill a gap in their roster left by an injured Riquna Williams who would miss the entire 2016 season.
 During the 2016 season, Carson became the starting shooting guard for the Sparks after playing small forward during previous seasons with the Liberty.
 Carson along with Candace Parker, Nneka Ogwumike and Kristi Toliver helped the Sparks to a 26–8 record and the number 2 seed in the league.
 Carson would eventually win her first WNBA Championship with the Sparks as they defeated the Minnesota Lynx 3–2 in the finals.